Community Priority Fund

 - Addressing Housing and Homelessness: Programs or services that address housing insecurity, lack of affordable housing, or homelessness, such as supportive housing, residential counseling, housing navigation, legal services, eviction prevention, and other housing needs.

-HOW are awardees selected?
+HOW were awardees selected?

 The CFP entire process, from application to full funding, may take several months.
 Additionally, federal ARPA allocations come with specific requirements around reporting, assessment, and evaluation.
 Organizations and Businesses who are awarded funding will work closely with a county Evaluation and Data manager to ensure all requirements are met.
 All awarded funding must be utilized by December 31, 2024.